We’re all doing one form of lead generation or another.

-How about if I told you that you could turn your LinkedIn profile into a passive inbound lead generation monster?
+How about if I told you that you can turn your LinkedIn profile into a passive inbound lead generation monster?

 Yes, you read that right.

-We’ll talk about what you can do to ensure that all your outbound campaigns on the platform are supported by a solid inbound lead generation campaign that you can add to any current strategy.
+We’ll talk about the things that you can do to make sure that all your outbound campaigns on the platform are supported by a solid inbound lead generation campaign that you can add to any current strategy.

 Why Should You Trust Me?

-My name is Houston Golden; I’m the founder of BAMF, a marketing consultancy specializing in growth hacking and LinkedIn optimization for different organizations.
+My name is Houston Golden, I’m the founder of BAMF, a marketing consultancy that specializes in growth hacking and LinkedIn optimization for different organization.